zed/imunify360-doc/docs/stand_alone/README.md

-# Imunify360 Stand-alone
+# Imunify360 Stand-alone (non-panel, generic panel integration)

 [[toc]]

 Imunify360 can be installed directly on the server, independent of any panel, regardless of the administrative interface.

 #### Limitations